About the Finger Lakes

 Visit Ontario County & the Finger Lakes

-Ontario County is one of 14 counties that make up the Finger Lakes region, situated in the heart of western New York, about 10 miles east of Rochester.
+Ontario County is one of 14 counties that make up the Finger Lakes region, situated in the heart of western New York, about 10 miles southeast of Rochester.

 Within its 644 square miles (663 square miles if you include water), the county has two cities (Canandaigua and Geneva), 16 towns, eight villages, and more than a dozen school districts.
 With a population of 109,561 (2015 Census estimate), Ontario County is one of the few upstate counties that is growing.

 The Seneca Nation, one of the Six Nations of the Iroquois Confederacy, were known as the “Great Hill People,” and lived in Ontario County hundreds of years before Columbus set sail.
 In the rolling hills of Victor and Bloomfield they built their great “peace town,” Ganondagan.
 The site of that town is now Ganondagan State Historic Site, a major cultural attraction with trails, a replica bark longhouse, and the Seneca Art & Culture Center interpreting the history, culture, and future aspirations of the Seneca and Haudenosaunee (Iroquois) people.

 Ontario County was part of the 6 million acres of western New York (then still part of the Commonwealth of Massachusetts) purchased from the Iroquois Confederacy by Massachusetts spectators Oliver Phelps and Nathaniel Gorham in 1788.
 The land was surveyed into townships, and the floodgates were opened to pioneers from New England, Pennsylvania, and New Jersey.
 Ontario County was formed in 1789.